-If you’re looking for some of the best and most fun weekend getaway in Alabama, then you have come to the right place.
+If you’re looking for some of the best and most fun weekend getaways in Alabama, then you have come to the right place.
 We’ve got you covered!

 Whether you’re looking for a solo adventure, a romantic retreat with a spouse, a fun Southern USA road trip, or a grand adventure with all your friends and family, there is something for you in Alabama.
 So let’s get started helping you pick a vacation you’ll always remember!

 With 32 miles of pristine white-sand beaches, it’s no wonder that Gulf Shores is one of the best Alabama getaways!
 Located in South Alabama, Gulf Shores is a vibrant resort beach town with a ton to do!

 The warm ocean water is the perfect place to play, with plenty of picnic spots to rest at.
 There are so many hiking trails nearby, like the local favorite Hugh S. Branyon Backcountry Trail.
 For more outdoor adventure, try paddle boarding, kayaking, and bird watching, or you can even go on a scenic cruise!
 The Alabama Gulf Coast Zoo is a crowd-pleaser for visitors of all ages.

 With such a fun-packed vacation, you’ll be happy to know that the restaurants around Gulf Shores offer some of the best fresh seafood.
 In fact, this town is known for its National Shrimp Festival.